 - Note any gaps and decide what to do with them

-- Make sure to include 2 or more hours for homework every day after classes.
-(If you don’t have homework one day, you can still plan to, and then be pleasantly surprised by extra free time!)
+- Make sure to include two or more hours for homework every day after classes if you weren’t able to do them during your free time.
+(In case you don’t have homework one day, you can still plan to, and then be pleasantly surprised by extra free time!)

 Utilizing this high school study skill is important because it allows you to practice breaking larger tasks into smaller ones so you don’t have to keep reminding yourself to do them and you still accomplish what you wanted to.

-When you get home from a long day at school, it’s easy to think “I need a break” and flop down in front of the TV or crack open to the next chapter in that book you’ve been dying to read.
+When you get home from a long day at school, it’s easy to think “I need a break” and flop down in front of the TV or check out the most trending video in the internet.

 Trust me, I’ve been there.
 We’ve all been guilty of procrastinating.
-But in the long run, it ends up causing us MORE trouble, right?
+But in the long run, it ends up causing us more trouble.

 The 2 most effective ways to beat procrastination are: